 In this course, students analyze the process of raising funds for various types of non-political organizations as it relates to the responsibilities of communications practitioners.
 Students will analyze past capital campaigns for effectiveness and then apply their observations by designing, implementing, and evaluating their own mock capital campaign.
 Students also incorporate the fundamentals of writing grant proposals as a component of raising funds for organizations.
+Prerequisite: ENG102 or COM265

-COM435 Campaign Advertising and Promotion
+Campaign Advertising and Promotion